geeksblabla/geeksblabla.com/blablas/ep27/index.md

 00:24 - How to get and stay motived ?

-00:32 - Working alone vs find a partner, and how to find a partner ( co-founder)
+00:32 - Working alone vs finding a partner, and how to find a partner ( co-founder)

 00:36 - When to take a side project "seriously" and start working on it full time ?
 What are the metrics to track ?

-00:39 - What skills do you need to launch successful side project ?
+00:39 - What skills do you need to launch a successful side project ?

 00:45 - Side Project Step by Step: